g4eml/RP2040_LCD_Synth/README.md

 1. Download the latest released source code .zip file from https://github.com/g4eml/RP2040_LCD_Synth/releases

 2. Save it to a convenient location and then unzip it.

+The TFT_eSPI Library is unusual in that it needs to be configured to the TFT display in use by modifying library files.
+The required modified versions of the files are located in the 'LCD-eSPI Settings' folder of this repository.
+Copy the files 'User_Setup.h' and 'User_Setup_Select.h' from the downloaded 'LCD-eSPI Settings' folder to your Arduino libraries directory.
+This will normaly be found at 'Documents/Arduino/libraries/TFT_eSPI'

 #### Programming the RP2040